178 Pillsbury Dr SE

 Vavrus, F., Thomas, M., & Bartlett, L. (2011).
 Ensuring quality by attending to inquiry: Learner-centered pedagogy in Sub-Saharan Africa.
 Addis Ababa: UNESCO-International Institute for Capacity Building in Africa.

-Vavrus, F., and Bartlett, L. (Eds.)
+Vavrus, F., & Bartlett, L. (Eds.)
 (2009).
 Critical approaches to comparative education: Vertical case studies from Africa, Europe, the Middle East, and the Americas.
 Palgrave Macmillan.

 Vavrus, F. (2009).
 The cultural politics of constructivist pedagogies: Teacher education reform in the United Republic of Tanzania.
 International Journal of Educational Development, 29(3), 303-311.

 Vavrus, F. (2007/2003).
 Desire and decline: Schooling amid crisis in Tanzania.
 New York: Peter Lang Publishing.